TimSevereijns/JSON-Utilities/README.md

 const auto json = json_utils::serialize_to_pretty_json(container);
 ```

-The resultant JSON string looks is as follows:
+The resultant JSON string is as follows:

 ```JSON
 {